eschiavoni2/Responsive-Portfolio/README.md

 *I used html and css on visual code

 <!-- I used the validator, but did not change all edits since some were by John -->
+*I did try to use a validator, didn't change everything because some edits were done by John, and seemed to be the only way to go forward.

 *Erika Zibelnik